janosgyerik/cheatsheets/Git-cheat-sheet.md

 # view list of files changed between two commits
 git diff --name-only ref1 ref2

-# diff between one ref to another
+# diff between ref1 to ref2.
+The direction is crucial
 git diff ref1 ref2
 git diff ref1..ref2

-# diff *going from* one ref to another
+# diff *going from* ref2 to ref1.
+Yes, in that order.
+Crucial!
+# In other words, changes in ref2 that should be merged into ref1
 git diff ref1...ref2
 </pre>